maziac/asm-code-lens/README.md

 ## Problem Matcher

-For the [sjasmplus](https://github.com/z00m128/sjasmplus) assembler there is a problem matcher included to ease navigation to compile errors.
+For the [sjasmplus](https://github.com/z00m128/sjasmplus) assembler there is a problem matcher included to ease the navigation to compile errors.

-You can use it simply by adding this to your tasks.json:
+You can use it simply by adding the following line to your tasks.json:
 ~~~
 "problemMatcher": "$problem-matcher-sjasmplus",
 ~~~